|What We Do…….

-A†dog that is obedient and looks to you for direction, and
+– A dog that is obedient and looks to you for direction.

-Dogs should be at least 2 years of age and handlers must be a minimum of 18 years of age.
+Dogs should be at least 1 year of age minimum, but most do much better at 2 years of age.
+Hospitals require a 2 years of age minimum.
+Handlers must be a minimum of 18 years of age unless accompanied by a parent who is also tested and registered.
 Successful completion of a formal obedience program, while not required, is highly recommended.
 Therapy dogs must be able to walk calmly on a loose lead.
-It is essential that your dog know basic commands (sit, stay, come, down) and be “comfortably controlled” by you in a variety of settings (in class, in a room with a few people, in a crowd, walking with you in an unfamiliar environment, etc).††
+It is essential that your dog know basic commands (sit, stay, come, down) and be “comfortably controlled” by you in a variety of settings (in class, in a room with a few people, in a crowd, walking with you in an unfamiliar environment, etc).